Computability and Complexity of Categorical Structures: Describing Categorical Structures

 There is a need for something called an {\it invariance theorem}.
 The Kolmogorov complexity does not depend on the programing language that is used to describe the structures.
 Imagine another programming language to describe categorical structures called {\it Saunders} (after the other founder of category theory, Saunders Mac Lane.)
 Then since presumably both languages can program any constructible categorical structure, they can each program the other's operations.
 That means there exist compilers that can translate Sammy programs into Saunders programs and vice versa.
 From this, we can prove the following theorem: There exists a constant $c$ such that for all categorical structures $\X$ we have $|K_{Sammy}(\X) - K_{Saunders}(\X)|\leq c$.
 The proof of this essentially lets $c$ be the larger of the two possible compilers: The Sammy compiler in the Saunders language or the Saunders compiler in the Sammy language.
 By precomposing the appropriate compiler to a program in one language we get the program in the other language.

-{\bf A mini-appendix on Kan liftings. } Kan extensions are well known and as Saunders Mac Lane proclaimed \cite{CWM} ``All concepts are Kan extensions.''
+{\bf A mini-appendix on Kan liftings. } In this appendix we familiarize ourselves with the basic properties and ideas of Kan liftings.
+Kan extensions are well known and as Saunders Mac Lane proclaimed \cite{CWM} ``All concepts are Kan extensions.''
 Their cousins, Kan liftings, are less well known but we believe just as ubiquitous.
-In this appendix we familiarize ourselves with the basic properties and ideas of Kan liftings.
+While Kan extensions are found everywhere in the literature, Kan liftings are only found in a few places.
+For the prehistory of Kan liftings see \cite{Ulmer}.
+Kan liftings and their relationship with relative adjoints are developed further in \cite{Street1} and \cite{Street2}.

-Let $\A, \B$ and $\C$ be three categories and let $P: \B \lra \C$ be any functor. $P$ induces a functor Left and right adjoints of $P^\A$, if they exists, are called left and right Kan liftings:
+Let $\A, \B$ and $\C$ be three categories and let $P: \B \lra \C$ be any functor. $P$ induces a functor Left and right adjoints of $P^\A$, if they exist, are called left and right Kan liftings:

 In detail, for $F\in \C^\A$ and $H \in \B^\A$ we have

 One can restate this in terms of universal properties.
 The following diagrams will be helpful:

 A left Kan lifting of $F$ along $P$ is a functor $L_P(F)$ and a natural transformation $\alpha:F \Lra P \circ L_P(F) $ which is universal from $F$ to $P\circ -$.
 This means that for any other $H:\A \lra \B$ and $\beta : F \Lra P \circ H$ there is a unique natural transformation $\gamma: L_P(F) \Lra H$ such that